EU lawmakers endorse ban on combustion-engine cars in 2035

-BRUSSELS (AP) — The European Parliament on Wednesday threw its weight behind a proposed ban on cars with a combustion engine in 2035, seeking to step up the fight against climate change through faster development of electric vehicles.
+BRUSSELS (AP) — The European Parliament on Wednesday threw its weight behind a proposed ban on selling new cars with combustion engines in 2035, seeking to step up the fight against climate change through the faster development of electric vehicles.

-The European Union assembly voted in Strasbourg, France to require automakers to cut carbon-dioxide emissions by 100% by the middle of the next decade.
-The mandate would amount to a prohibition on the sale in the 27-nation EU of new cars powered by gasoline or diesel.
+The European Union assembly voted in Strasbourg, France, to require automakers to cut carbon-dioxide emissions by 100% by the middle of the next decade.
+The mandate would amount to a prohibition on the sale in the 27-nation bloc of new cars powered by gasoline or diesel.

 EU lawmakers also endorsed a 55% reduction in CO2 from automobiles in 2030 compared with 2021.
 The move deepens an existing obligation on the car industry to lower CO2 discharges by 37.5% on average at the end of the decade compared to last year.